fridgecow/smartalarm-server/README.md

 # Smart Alarm Server
 HTTP Server for [Smart Alarm](https://www.github.com/fridgecow/smartalarm), a standalone sleep tracker for Wear OS.

+Neither the sleep tracker nor this server are in active development.
+The server running at smartalarm.fridgecow.com will be sunset soon, but this project should still work.

 ## Installation

+### Requirements

 You will need an SMTP email server and a mySQL database.

-### Download a Binary
+### Download

-There is at least one release binary [under the Releases tab](https://github.com/fridgecow/smartalarm-server/releases).
-It may be out of date.
-If you use this, skip to "Setup Environment"

-### Build from Source

 The server is written in Go.
-Once your go environment is setup, just run `go get github.com/fridgecow/smartalarm-server` to install `smartalarm-server` in `$GOPATH/bin`.
+Once you have go installed and your environment is setup, run `go install github.com/fridgecow/smartalarm-server@latest` to install `smartalarm-server` in `$GOPATH/bin`.

 ### Setup Environment

-3. Run `db_structure.sql` against your mySQL DB to set up the required table.
+3. Run `db_structure.sql` against your MySQL DB to set up the required table.
 4. Set up environment variables, listed below.
 E.g `export SMARTALARM_DBPASS=mydatabasepass`
 6. Copy the `templates` directory in the working directory for the server wherever it's run.
 You must also create a `log` directory for the server to run.